Berosus (crater)

 Berosus is a lunar impact crater that is located in the northeast part of the Moon, less than one crater diameter northwest of Hahn.
-Further to the east-northeast is the large crater Gauss, and to the north-northwest lies Bernoulli.
+Further to the east-northeast is a large walled plain named Gauss, and to the north-northwest lies Bernoulli crater.
 Because of its location, this crater appears foreshortened when viewed from the Earth.

+This formation dates to the Nectarian period of the lunar geologic timescale.
 The rim of this crater is roughly circular, but with some angularity along the eastern edge.
 The southern end of the crater has been heavily eroded, and there are some tiny craterlets along the northern rim.
 The inner walls have some terracing along the east and northwestern sides.
-The interior floor of Berosus has been flooded by lava, and so is level and nearly featureless.
+The interior floor of Berosus has been flooded by basalt, and so is level and nearly featureless.

-Berosus is a crater of Nectarian age.
+This crater is named after the Babylonian astronomer Berosus of Chaldea (unkn–c.
+250 B.C.).
+The name was incorporated into lunar nomenclature by Italian astronomer Giovanni Riccioli in 1651, but he applied it to the crater now called Hahn.
+That was later changed by German astronomer Johann Mädler.
+Its designation was formally adopted by the International Astronomical Union in 1935.